semantic-flow/weave/documentation/weave/index.md

 - weave repos checkout: for missing repos, initialize if necessary and perform sparse checkout, depth 1 by default;
   - when no inclusions specified and excludeByDefault is false, nothing to do
-- weave repos prepare: checkout; ensure sparse checkout settings are correct;
-  pull if no conflicts and autoPullBeforeBuild, then push (if autoPushBeforeBuild); list
+- weave repos prepare: checkout; pull if no conflicts and autoPullBeforeBuild, then push (if autoPushBeforeBuild); list
 - weave remap: transform directory names or filenames (to avoid collisions or for renaming in general)
 - weave collisions: list any potential collisions to console or optionally to a file; optionally/eventually perform custom logic to avoid collisions;
   - silent options,
-- weave build: prepare and then copy all specified directories and files for active inclusions into dest dir, by inclusion order.
+- weave build: `repos prepare` and then copy all specified directories and files for active inclusions into dest dir, by inclusion order.
   - clean: true | false
   - global-copy-strategy: overwrite | no-overwrite | skip | prompt